1988–89 in English football: Third Division

-Wolverhampton Wanderers continued to thrive after a traumatic few seasons which had almost put the club out of business, as they sealed a second successive promotion and a second successive title thanks largely to prolific striker Steve Bull, who became the first player in senior football to reach the 50-goal mark in consecutive seasons.
+Wolverhampton Wanderers continued to thrive after a traumatic few seasons which had almost put the club out of business, as they sealed a second successive promotion and a second successive title, making them the first club to win all four professional divisions of English football, thanks largely to prolific striker Steve Bull, who became the first player in senior football to reach the 50-goal mark in consecutive seasons.
 They were joined in the Second Division by runners-up Sheffield United, whose manager Dave Bassett secured his fifth promotion in nine seasons as a manager.
 Port Vale compensated for missing out on automatic promotion on goal difference by winning the playoffs.

 Northampton Town, promotion contenders the previous season, only survived on goal difference.
-Southend United were relegated instead, on 54 points – more than any other Football League team ever to have been relegated, until Peterborough United were relegated from the Championship in 2012–13 having also finished the season with 54 points.
+Southend United were relegated instead.
 Gillingham, Chesterfield and Aldershot completed the bottom four.

 Third Division playoffs

 Fourth Division

 Rotherham United secured an instant return to the Third Division as Fourth Division champions.
 Tranmere Rovers finished runners-up to end the decade on a high by winning promotion from a division where they had spent most of the decade.
 Crewe Alexandra finally made it out of the Fourth Division at the right end after being there continuously for over 20 years.
 Leyton Orient triumphed in the playoffs less than three months after they had been 15th in the league and seemingly out of the promotion race.

 Darlington slipped out of the Football League after a late rally by Colchester United under Jock Wallace.
-Darlington themselves had enjoyed a late improvement in form after Brian Little's appointment as manager, but were unable to recover from an abysmal run that saw them win just two league games prior to Little's appointment in mid-February.
+Darlington themselves had enjoyed a late improvement in form after Brian Little's appointment as manager but were unable to recover from an abysmal run that saw them win just two league games prior to Little's appointment in mid-February.